benbalter/government-glossary/README.md

 Terms need not be governemnt-specific (e.g., CISO), but should be terms largely used within the government IT community.
 Terms need not be US-specific, although due to the complex nature of US regulation, many may be.

 Definitions should be written from a neutral, non-partisan point of view, and should, where possible, avoid using jargon themselves.
+Bonus points if you can include a link to additional resources.

 When in doubt, [ask](https://github.com/benbalter/government-glossary/issues/new).